iguana-project/iguana/README.md

 ##### Setup Python Version

-Iguana is currently tested against **Python 3.7**.</br>
+Iguana is currently tested against **Python 3.8**.</br>
 It may be also run on higher versions.
-But if you run into any problems, please test first if they also occour with Python 3.7.
+But if you run into any problems, please test first if they also occur with Python 3.8.

-To install Python 3.7 locally (independent from your current system version), you can use [pyenv](https://github.com/pyenv/pyenv).
+To install Python 3.8 locally (independent from your current system version), you can use [pyenv](https://github.com/pyenv/pyenv).
 For installation and setting up *pyenv* please stick to their documentation: https://github.com/pyenv/pyenv/wiki

 Once you've got *pyenv* running execute the following command in the main iguana directory: